standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 When you specify an `Entry` to be included in an IG, it may indirectly pull in other `Entries`.
 For example, an **Observation** references other classes including **Patient**, **Specimen**, **Device**, and **Practitioner**.
 In turn, **Specimen** could reference a **Procedure**, **Device** and **Organization**, etc, until a large number of classes are involved.
 By default, if there is a CIMPL model for a referenced class, SHR-CLI will create a profile for that class, and include it in the IG.
 We refer to these dependent profiles as _supporting_ profiles.
 The No-Profile (`NP`) flag is a way to put boundaries around your IG, and eliminate some or all supporting profiles.

 The `NP` flag can be applied to both `Entries` and `Groups`.
-As an example of applying `NP` to a `Group`, if there is a model of Address that is different than FHIR's **Address** data type, then specifying `Address: NP` will use FHIR's **Address** rather than a profiled version of Address.
+As an example of applying `NP` to a `Group`, if there is a model of Address that is different than HL7 FHIR's **Address** data type, then specifying `Address: NP` will use HL7 FHIR's **Address** rather than a profiled version of Address.

-Because the newtork of dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
+Because the network of dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
 If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.
 However,the `NP` flag should not be applied to any class that is a parent class of one of the classes you want in your IG.
 This may interfere with mapping rules inherited from that parent class.

 ***
-**Note:** The _No Profile_ feature is available in SHR-CLI 6.6.0 and higher
+> **Note**: The _No Profile_ feature is available in SHR-CLI 6.6.0 and higher
 ***

 #### Specifying MustSupport Elements

-[**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
+[**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in an HL7 FHIR instance if it exists.
 In the CP file, **MustSupport** elements are designated with the `MS` flag after the property name.

 **MustSupport**s  are specified in the CP file rather than in the data model because different use cases may require different **MustSupport**s.
 For example, one use case may require a patient's date of death and another might not, but the data model for date of death should be the same wherever it is used.